The

 Stay Free

-At the same time: any anchors, connections, figures, or shapes, that you do see in there, should be taken away as a value.
+At the same time: any anchors, figures, or shapes, that you do see in there, should be taken away as a value.
 You might find just a smaller figure or shape that begins to call up the neck for you; and that is something of value.

 ✌ 👉 You'll see that, like it or not, the shapes are just always there on the fretboard.
 So in the end, you will wind up becoming familiar with many shapes, no matter what approach you take! 🤓